 - Metabolic bone disease: Rickets (Figure 9), renal osteodystrophy.

 Treatment Options and Outcomes

-If a congenital disorder/dysplasia or metabolic bone disease is suspected, a referral to a geneticist for formal testing as well as a multispecialty evaluation and treatment of the underlying disorder and associated pathology is recommended prior to treating the patient’s deformity.
+If a congenital disorder/dysplasia or metabolic bone disease is suspected, a referral to a geneticist for formal testing might be helpful (though for some condition congenital disorders, e.g. fibula hemimelia, a genetics workup is fairly uncommon).

 Leg Length Discrepancy

 Treatment of leg length discrepancy in the pediatric patient is dependent on the cause and the projected discrepancy at skeletal maturity.
 If an underlying condition such as scoliosis, infection, or hip dysplasia is the cause of the leg length discrepancy, the condition should be addressed first and then the leg length discrepancy if still present.

 In general, if the projected leg length discrepancy (based on future growth) is 2 cm or less, the best treatment approach is observation with shoe lifts if needed.

 A projected leg length discrepancy of 2 to 5 cm is has usually been treated with shortening procedures of the longer limb, such as an epiphysiodesis (i.e., surgical ablation of a physis to arrest growth).

 A leg length discrepancy expected to be 5 cm to 20 cm is treated with lengthening procedures such as distraction osteogenesis.
 A lengthening procedure can sometimes be combined with a shortening procedure on the contralateral “long” leg.